How to pick YOUR wedding photographer

 And there are so many different styles out there!
 This is made even worse (you could say better) by the digital age.
 Each digital image is a RAW file, ostensibly a blank slate of information with which the photographer can manipulate (almost endlessly) in post-production.
 For example, take this image here:

-RAW FILE /Dark + Moody / FINE ART (Light + Airy) / Soft + Romantic (left to right)
+RAW FILE /Dark + Moody / Black and White / Soft + Romantic (left to right)

 These are all the exact same photograph.
 But they have been edited in a way as to reflect photographers’ artistic styles.
 But, as you can see, the latitude of style is diverse and there is no objective criteria for which style works better or worse.
-We might all have our own subjective opinions on which ones we like or don’t like (I know I certainly do, hence how I’ve refined my style).
+We might all have our own subjective opinions on which ones we like or don’t like.
+Each image (apart from the RAW file) is edited to look like a specific film.
+Each filmic style gives a different dimension to the image.
+And which filmic style I choose will depend on what works best for that particular wedding.
+Therefore, your wedding will be edited with your wedding in mind (within my filmic style), instead of fitting your wedding into a one-size-fits-all editing look.

 The key, therefore, for you as a couple is to find a photographer who’s artistic style reflects your own.
 Again, this is another good reason for thinking of your photographer as an experience/individual rather than a service.